 - Biometric Login: Face ID, Touch ID on iOS, most Android fingerprint readers

 Dashlane was first released on the market in 2012.
 Over the past seven years, this product has had its ups and its downs, but the company’s engineers have been focused on moving the product forward.
 Now, in 2018, we’re seeing the results.
 That’s why this product is on top of our list of password managers.

 One of the standout features of Dashlane as a company is their ability to constantly improve on every single facet of the program.
 They have included major upgrades for browser supports with all the major browsers being represented.
 This program functions just as well as a mobile solution, in the cloud, or on a desktop.
-It offers an attractive and functional user interface.
+Furthermore, it offers an attractive and functional user interface.

 The paid version of Dashlane is $40 a year.
 You might be a little frustrated at first when paying that bill.
 However, when you’re able to change all of your passwords instantly because of a data breach, you’re going to be so happy that you made this investment.